Jocelyn, Ontario: History

+In 1792, the North West Company established a trading post on what is known today as Rains Point.
+In 1796, Fort St. Joseph was built just to the west.
+Two years later, the Chippewa sell St. Joseph Island to the English.

+Settlement of the township began in 1838 when Major William Kingdom Rains relocated from Milford Haven in neighbouring Hilton Township to a point of land which he named Hentlan (today Rains Point).

+In 1881, an Anglican Church was built in Jocelyn, and on July 1 of that same year, the Jocelyn Post Office opened.
+In 1886, Jocelyn Township was incorporated with Jesse G. Reesor as first reeve.

-The primary community in the township is Kentvale, which is located around Kentvale Merchants Limited, the largest general store on St. Joseph Island.
-Kentvale Merchants Limited is actually located in the Township of St. Joseph and previously operated under the name Kentvale General Merchants.
-It was opened in 1888 by Emily M. Kent and Frederick B. Kent.
+The Kentvale general store (actually located in the Township of St. Joseph) was opened in 1888 by Emily M. Kent and Frederick B. Kent.
+The original operation consisted of a grist and saw mill operated by Frederick and a store that Emily ran, operating under the name Kentvale General Merchants.
 A community outdoor hockey rink on the property provided recreation for this farming community for many years.
 It was operated by the Kent family and volunteers from the community.

-The original operation consisted of a grist and saw mill operated by Frederick and a store that Emily ran.
+In September 2024, the Ontario Ombudsman released a report on Jocelyn Township council, finding that certain closed meetings did not comply with the Municipal Act’s open meeting requirements and recommending improved transparency and procedural adherence.
+In 2023 and 2024, the township experienced significant political turmoil, including the resignation of two councillors and senior staff amid allegations of improper governance and hiring practices.
+An integrity commissioner’s investigation later concluded that Reeve Mark Henderson breached the township’s code of conduct by acting disrespectfully toward the public and failing to follow hiring policies.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Jocelyn had a population of 314 living in 175 of its 360 total private dwellings, a change of from its 2016 population of 313.
 With a land area of 130.43 km2, it had a population density of in 2021.